grame-cncm/faustwebsite/_posts/2016-01-14-controlling-with-midi.markdown

 #### Activating the MIDI interface ####

 For multi-platform support, the MidiUI class uses the [RTMidi](https://www.music.mcgill.ca/~gary/rtmidi/) framework.
-Add the following line into your code to get is compiled:
+Add the following line into your code to get it compiled:

     #include "faust/midi/RtMidi.cpp"